How to create a fun and effective chore chart for kids

 Ruler and pencil

-Draw the Chart Layout: Use a ruler to create columns for the days of the week and rows for the chores.
+Draw the layout: Add columns for days and rows for chores.

 Free printable chore charts